 Belinda: Rich, What does a great buyer’s agent do??
 Of course, you contributed to my book so there’s a big section in there about how this all works.
 If you could give us your story here?

-Rich: When a client engages our services to find a property, we go through a seven- step process and the first one is understanding your needs.
+Rich: When a client engages our services to find a property, we go through a seven-step process and the first one is understanding your needs.
 We look at your requirements, your desirable and essential requirements.
-For example, it might be a three-bedroom townhouse close to the shops – walk to bus, walk to shops, for example.
+For example, it might be a three-bedroom townhouse close to the shops – Walk to the bus, walks to shops, for example.

 For downsizers, low maintenance, less land – I know exactly what they are.
-We really just try to get inside the clients head and understand exactly what they’re after.
-We create what’s called the client brief.?
+We really just try to get inside the client’s head and understand exactly what they’re after.
+Do we create what’s called the client brief.?

 This Online Workshop is full of tips and guidance: I Want to Rightsize, But How and When Do I Find My New Home?